-The Company's Refinery expansion and exploration activities are subject to various levels of federal, provincial, state and local laws and regulations relating to the protection of the environment, including requirements for closure and reclamation of mining properties.
+The Company's Refinery expansion and exploration activities are subject to various levels of federal, provincial, state, and local laws and regulations relating to the protection of the environment, including requirements for closure and reclamation of mining properties.

 The Refinery has active permits and is subject to a reclamation bond and closure plan.
-The total provision for reclamation and closure cost obligations at December 31, 2021 was \$1,204.
-The Company submitted a new closure plan, which covers activities still to take place at site, with a total closure cost of \$3,450.
-A surety bond for this same \$3,450 amount has been deposited with the Province of Ontario.
+The total provision for reclamation and closure cost obligations at December 31, 2022 was \$1,932.
+The Company submitted an updated closure plan, which covers activities still to take place at site, with a total closure cost of \$3,614.
+A surety bond for the closure activities for \$3,450 remains deposited with the Province of Ontario.